 Organizational Enablers for NPD Portfolio Selection

-Despite substantial research that advocates the 'right' portfolio of NPD initiatives for the firm, one important aspect has been overlooked: creating a portfolio of NPD initiatives is not equivalent to ‘choosing from a menu' of initiatives.
-NPD initiatives are defined by and within the organization.
-Thus, portfolio selection rests upon two challenges: the cross-functional nature of tasks, which require collaboration; and the subtle dependence of innovative outcomes on explicit and implicit incentives.
-In this paper, we explore how the interplay between these challenges determines the initiatives that are ultimately supported by the NPD organization.
-We abstract the NPD organization as two functional managers, who report to a common vice president (VP), and analyze the strategic interactions of all three stakeholders.
-The VP decides whether to empower the managers to define the initiative and how to reward them contingent on the outcome.
-We evaluate how: (i) asymmetry of information regarding each function's capability, and (ii) the explicit rewards and implicit penalties managers receive based on the outcomes, affect their upfront resource commitments.
-We find a profound effect of the information asymmetry: the set of initiatives the organization deems profitable is reduced, thus impeding its potential to innovate.
-To counter such a shortcoming, the VP may optimally misalign the payoffs of the stakeholders, either by changing the incentive plans or by empowering the organization.
+Despite substantial research that advocates the "right" portfolio of new product development initiatives for the firm, one important aspect has been overlooked: creating a portfolio of new product development initiatives is not equivalent to choosing from a menu of initiatives.
+Rather, these initiatives are defined by and within the organization.
+Thus, portfolio selection rests upon two challenges: the cross-functional nature of collaborative tasks, and the role of explicit and implicit incentives on innovative outcomes.
+This paper explores how these factors ultimately determine the initiatives an organization pursues.
+We abstract a new product development organization as two functional managers who report to senior management, and analyze the strategic interactions between all three stakeholders.
+Senior management decides whether to empower the functional managers to define the initiative, and how to reward them contingent on the outcome.
+We evaluate how the asymmetry of information regarding each function's capability, and the explicit and implicit rewards and penalties imposed on the functional managers affect the upfront resource allocation.
+We find a profound effect of the information asymmetry: the set of initiatives the firm deems profitable is reduced, thus impeding the organization's potential to innovate.
+To counter such a shortcoming, senior management may optimally misalign the objectives of the stakeholders.

-Keywords: NPD Portfolio, Incentives for Innovation, Tolerance for Failure, Agency Theory
+Keywords: NPD Portfolio, NPD Process, Incentives in Innovation, Tolerance for Failure, Technology Management